 Your website copy is a potential customer’s first glimpse at your products and services.
 And if they don’t like what they see, or read, they’ll go somewhere else.
-With just a few simple tweaks, you can improve your marketing copy, SEO, and conversion rate.
+With just a few simple tweaks, you can improve your marketing copy

 - Show-Off Your Benefits